Updated: Nov 4

 Holistic health was my platform in the healthcare field and cancer has touched family and friends surrounding me.
 In addition, I care a lot about supporting and advocating for patients and caregivers which is why I am planning to pursue a career in social work.
 It is my desire that through my education and involvement with this amazing organization, I will be able to bring hope and light to the darkness that often goes along with health struggles.

-With that in mind, I’ve put together a few tips that I have learned from working with doctors (professionally and personally) that will help and encourage you as you begin surviving cancer and navigating the health care system.
+With that in mind, I’ve put together a few tips for navigating the world of healthcare that I have learned from working with doctors (professionally and personally) that will help and encourage you as you begin surviving cancer and navigating the health care system.

 The healthcare field is overwhelming.
 As a patient, you have rights and are not entirely subject to what the doctor initially tells you.
 If you have questions, ask them and don’t stop asking until you get answers and you have a full understanding.
 It is usually helpful to have someone accompany you to doctor appointments, or talk to insurance providers on your behalf; this person may ask questions that you might not have thought of, or to help remember all the information that is being thrown your way.
 Laura said she always brings a notepad and paper to all of her appointments, she takes notes, and asks for correct spellings of medicines so she can do her research once she returns home.
 In addition, if you do not feel like you are being treated properly or fairly, speak up!
 While it can be scary, you are allowed to take ownership of your care.